daviebadger/books/restructuredtext/restructuredtext.rst

          :url: www.example.com/data.csv
          :header-rows: 1

-#. external CSV table with a header in the first column:
+#. external CSV table with a header in the first column of a table:

    .. code:: rst